 Kids love to paint!
-It can be fun to step outside of the norm and let them paint with something other than a paintbrush.
+Sometimes it can be fun to step outside of the norm and let them paint with something other than a paintbrush.
 This week we made some cute eraser-stamped Valentine’s Day cards!

 Eraser-stamping is easy enough for even little ones to give it a try!